 Coping with cancer can be difficult.
 Help and support are available.
 There are things you can do and people who can help you cope with a diagnosis of oesophageal cancer.

 You might have a number of different feelings when you're told you have cancer.
-You may feel shocked and upset.
-You might also feel:

 - frightened and uncertain